reddevil115/BaseSticksProject/README.md

 # BaseSticksProject by The Team Fifty Seven

-about repository:\n
+about repository:
 This repository for BaseSticksProject by The Team Fifty Seven.

-The Team Fifty Seven:\n
+The Team Fifty Seven:
 Team for Changwon National University where in Republic of Korea's graduate project.

-- Crew Memeber:\n
+- Crew Memeber:
   Gi Young, Kim(LOUIS KIM) / Main Developer, Team Leader.\n

-- Academic Adviser:\n
+- Academic Adviser:
   Professor.
 Lee Su Hyeon (Changwon National University)